Randy Shughart: Early life

-Shughart was born August 13, 1958, in Lincoln, Nebraska, into a United States Air Force family of German descent.
+Shughart was born August 13, 1958, in Lincoln, Nebraska.
 After his father, Herbert Shughart, left the Air Force, the Shugharts moved to Newville, Pennsylvania, to live and work on a dairy farm.

 Military career

 Shughart joined the United States Army while attending Big Spring High School in Newville, entering upon graduation in 1976.
 After completing basic training, he successfully completed infantry AIT (advanced individual training), Airborne School, and in 1978 was assigned to the 2nd Ranger Battalion, 75th Ranger Regiment, at Fort Lewis, Washington.
-Several months later, he completed a pre-ranger course (currently known as SURT, Small Unit Ranger Tactics), was granted a slot to attend Ranger School, graduated, and earned the Ranger Tab.
+Several months later, he completed a pre-ranger course (formerly known as SURT, Small Unit Ranger Tactics), was granted a slot to attend Ranger School, graduated, and earned the Ranger Tab.
 Shughart left active duty and went into the Army Reserve in June 1980.
 In December 1983, Shughart returned to active duty and the following year attended Special Forces training.
 Shughart was assigned to Delta Force and was transferred to Fort Bragg, North Carolina in June 1986.
 As a Delta Force operator, he advanced to Assistant Team Sergeant.

 Shughart was deployed to Mogadishu, Somalia in 1993 as part of Task Force Ranger.
 On October 3, 1993, during an assault mission to apprehend advisors to the Somali warlord Mohamed Farrah Aidid, a Black Hawk helicopter with the call sign Super Six-One was shot down in the city.
 A combat search and rescue (CSAR) team was sent in to secure the survivors.
 Then, a second Black Hawk helicopter, call sign Super Six-Four, was shot down.

 Shughart, Gary Gordon, and Sergeant First Class Brad Halling had been providing sniper cover from the air from Black Hawk Super Six-Two.
 Gordon wanted to be inserted to secure the crash site as hostile Somalis were converging on the area.

 Mission commanders denied Gordon's request twice, saying that the situation was too dangerous for the snipers to protect the crew from the ground.
 Command's position was that the snipers could be of more assistance by providing air cover.
 Gordon, however, repeated his request until he got permission.
 Halling stayed behind to man a door gun as one of the helicopter's gunners had been wounded.